karmaniverous/stan-cli/.stan/system/stan.todo.md

 ### Completed (recent)

+- Run table fixes
+  - Headers: removed default left padding from the table renderer; combined with per‑column left alignment this keeps “Time” and “Output” flush‑left with their content.
+  - WARN rows: the Output column now displays the file path for [WARN] as it does for [OK]/[FAIL], matching logger parity.
+  - Final spacing: the live renderer clears extra trailing lines without printing newline characters, eliminating stray blank lines after the summary.
+With the single newline printed by the CLI after ui.stop(), there is exactly one blank line between the summary and the next prompt.
+  - Restart visibility: immediately flush a CANCELLED frame when ‘r’ is pressed so a CANCELLED repaint is guaranteed to appear between restart and the next session start.

 - Patch diagnostics & editor behavior
   - On patch failures, copy the diagnostics envelope to the system clipboard (do not print the full envelope to the console) and print a concise instruction to paste it into chat for a full, post‑patch listing.
   - Include a declarative file identification line at the top of the diagnostics envelope: